-On the surface, granola doesn't seem so bad.
+On the surface, granola cereal might seem like a healthy food choice.
 The primary ingredient, whole-grain oats, packs a big fiber punch and supports digestive health.
 Nuts and seeds provide a heart-healthy source of dietary fats, and dried fruits add natural sugar to satisfy your sweet tooth.
-Often, however, granola's healthy benefits are masked by cereals that are loaded with added sugar and artificial ingredients.
-Additionally, the dense ingredients contain more calories than may be expected.
-It is important to check the nutrition contents to find brands that best preserve the nutritional value of granola without loads of unhealthy ingredients.
-Consider its high caloric content, too, when determining serving size.

 Video of the Day